Collection Notices

 The Department may use your personal information to check whether we are complying with our obligations, manage complaints (but, for so long as we are providing the Service, only where the complainant has consented to the release of their personal information to the Department), exercise its rights under its contract with us, and take over responsibility for providing the Service and Website (see the Privacy Policy for more details about how the Department will handle personal information it receives).

-What happens if you do not provide your personal information?Participation in Guided Support is entirely voluntary.
-However if we cannot collect your information, you will not be able to create an account or use Guided Support.
+What happens if you do not provide your personal information?Participation in Self-Guided Support and Guided Support is entirely voluntary.
+However, if we cannot collect your information, you will not be able to create an account or use Self-Guided Support or Guided Support.

 Who we disclose personal information to